OISF/suricata/doc/userguide/performance/ignoring-traffic.rst

 In some cases there are reasons to ignore certain traffic.
 Certain hosts may be trusted, or perhaps a backup stream should be ignored.

-This document lists some strategies for ignoring traffic.

 capture filters (BPF)
 ---------------------